hegdepavankumar/VMware-ESXi-License-Keys/README.md

 ![ViewCount](https://views.whatilearened.today/views/github/hegdepavankumar/VMware-ESXi-License-Keys.svg?cache=remove)

-# Welcome to the VMware ESXi License Keys!😎
+# Welcome to the VMware vSphere 6 and 7 ESXi License Keys!😎

 Here, you'll find a curated collection of free license keys for various versions, including vSphere 6 and 7.
 These keys are provided for educational and non-commercial purposes, allowing you to explore and learn more about VMware's powerful virtualization platform.